 I haven’t used a drawing board in a very long time, so long in fact that I couldn’t honestly confess to the last time I did.
 When I started out on this career path more years ago than I would care to admit, the drawing board was still a prevalent tool of the trade, found everywhere, and used and loved by most.
 Nowadays though they are an increasing rarity, a relic of the past pushed into obscurity by nothing more than the advancement of technology.
 We still have one or two drawing boards in the TSL design offices, though now serving as places to store drawings rather than create them, with the days of set-squares and razor blades consigned largely to the past.

-The next step up from this, and something TSL is also looking forwards to embracing is full virtual reality.
+The next step up from this and something TSL is also looking forward to embracing is fully virtual reality.
 Most people may already be familiar with the not uncommon ‘VR’ headsets aimed towards the gaming and film industries, but the benefits Virtual Reality can bring to the construction industry are numerous, and if 2D and 3D software made design more accessible, virtual reality will turn it into a full-blown sensory experience.
 Using the headsets and the more advanced full VR pods, clients and designers can walk around their new building without even putting a spade into the ground.
-What would previously have been an idea on paper can now be a full size visual interpretation of their project.
-Anything that can be imagined or wildly dreamt up, can be achieved and visualized in virtual reality, and this is the forebear to a world where motion capture can be used to create bio-responsive buildings and spaces.
+What would previously have been an idea on paper can now be a full-size visual interpretation of their project.
+Anything that can be imagined or wildly dreamt up can be achieved and visualized in virtual reality, and this is the forebear to a world where motion capture can be used to create bio-responsive buildings and spaces.